Locally normal subgroups of totally disconnected groups. Part I: General theory: Locally normal subgroups

+(iv) If $K$ is bounded, then $W = \bigcap_{k\in K} kUk^{-1}$ is commensurate with $U$ and normalised by $K$, so that $V = KW$ is a subgroup commensurate with $U$ and containing $K$.
+If $K$ locally normal, then $W = \N_U(K)$ is commensurate with $U$ and $V = KW$ is a subgroup commensurate with $U$ and containing $K$ as a normal subgroup.
+When $(G, U)$ is \tdlc and $K$ is compact and locally normal, then $W$ open and compact with either definition, and so $V$ is an open compact subgroup of $G$. \end{proof}

-Notice that the converse to Lemma~\ref{lem:LN:basic}(ii) does not hold in general: namely, the fact that $K$ is compact and contains a locally normal subgroup as an open subgroup does generally not imply that $K$ itself is locally normal, since otherwise all finite subgroups of $G$ would be locally normal, hence contained in the quasi-centre $\QZ(G)$.
+Notice that the converse to Lemma~\ref{lem:LN:basic}(ii) does not hold: namely, the fact that $K$ is compact and contains a locally normal subgroup as an open subgroup does not generally imply that $K$ itself is locally normal, since otherwise all finite subgroups of $G$ would be locally normal and hence contained in the quasi-centre $\QZ(G)$.